Dollar nurses losses after U.S. jobs offer little clarity on Fed move

 The European Central Bank warned last week that growth would suffer from fading momentum in emerging markets, particularly China, and falling oil prices could drag the 19-member euro zone back into deflation in coming months.

-The dollar index, which measures the greenback against a basket of rival currencies, was nearly flat from Friday's late U.S. levels at 96.209, and well ahead of last month's seven-month low of 92.621.
+The dollar index .DXY, which measures the greenback against a basket of rival currencies, was nearly flat from Friday's late U.S. levels at 96.209, and well ahead of last month's seven-month low of 92.621.